Introduction to Safety Newsletters for Safety Promotion Activities

 If you are announcing special safety training or routine safety meetings, you should write the articles in a way that will make the readers want to attend and participate.
 Again, keep your articles short, neat, accurate and impartial.
 Leave out the office politics, as this is not the relevant media for office politics.
 You need to maintain a high degree of credibility within the organization.

 Safety newsletters are great tools to discuss your SMS implementation.
 Discuss your long range goals and short term plans to reach these goals.
-Get the accountable executve involved to add credibility and to demonstrate the CEO commitment to safety.
+Get the accountable executive involved to add credibility and to demonstrate the CEO commitment to safety.
 Your newsletter should also contain a schedule for safety meetings, safety training, and other safety related events that may be hosted outside the organization.

 Your safety newsletter is need to communicate safety related information to all your stakeholders.
-Not all stakeholders may have access to your aviation safety management software, such as vendors, contractors and tentants.
+Not all stakeholders may have access to your aviation safety management software, such as vendors, contractors and tenants.
 In this case, they won't have access to the Message Board and other internal communication tools.
 Your safety newsletter helps ensure that all your stakeholders are aware of your SMS implementation plans and schedule for implementing the necessary elements.

 We recommend that either the safety manager or the assistant to the safety manager creates the safety newsletter.
 The writer must have access to the accountable executive to get the required feedback and cooperation with communicating top management's safety messages.
 When safety managers "create top management safety messages," it is a best practice to get approval before putting words into top management's mouth.